aortem/auth0-dart-auth-sdk/README.md

 ## Licensing

-All  auth0 Dart Admin Auth SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, which are licensed from third party software  Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
+All  auth0 Dart Auth SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, which are licensed from third party software  Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
 See the [LICENSE](LICENSE.md) file for more details.

-## Enhance with auth0 Dart Admin Auth SDK
+## Enhance with auth0 Dart Auth SDK

-We hope the auth0 Dart Admin Auth SDK helps you to efficiently build and scale your server-side applications.
-Join our growing community and start contributing to the ecosystem today!  test
+We hope the auth0 Dart Auth SDK helps you to efficiently build and scale your server-side applications.
+Join our growing community and start contributing to the ecosystem today!